 - salt and pepper to taste

-Combine quinoa and water in a medium saucepan, bring it to a boil, reduce heat, and then cover and cook on low for 20 minutes or until all water is absorbed and quinoa is fluffy.
-Transfer to a small bowl to cool.
+- Combine quinoa and water in a medium saucepan, bring it to a boil, reduce heat, and then cover and cook on low for 20 minutes or until all water is absorbed and quinoa is translucent.
+Fluff with a fork, and transfer to a small bowl to cool.

 Quinoa needs to be rinsed very well in order to remove any bitterness from the grain.
 Do not skip rinsing the dry quinoa before cooking it or it will ruin the flavor of the dish.